-The results of detailed logging of the kimberlite intervals from 465 and EG05, including sampling for kimberlite indicator minerals and microdiamonds, are still pending.
-Additional drilling is required to evaluate the size, orientation, and internal geology of the 465 and EG05 kimberlites.
+The recovery of a single microdiamond from 465 is in line with initial results of petrographic logging and KIM characterization which suggest the kimberlite contains a limited mantle sample.
+There are no plans for further work on the kimberlite.
 The Loki Project also hosts a number of untested geophysical drill targets having good kimberlite indicator mineral support.
 Planning is underway for a drilling campaign to continue evaluating this prospective area of the Lac de Gras region.